agiliq/django-admin-cookbook/docs/change_text.rst

 Listview Page
 ++++++++++++++++++++++

-BY default it looks like this and is set to :code:`“Site administration”`
+By default it looks like this and is set to :code:`“Site administration”`

 .. image:: images/default_listview.png